alphanumeric3/alphanumeric3.github.io/content/blog/pdns.md

 an3     3600    IN      SOA     a.misconfigured.dns.server.invalid hostmaster.an3 0 10800 3600 604800 3600
 ```

-(**Note:** using made-up TLDs on your network runs the risk of ICANN _actually_ allowing said TLD to be registered.
-If you want to do this full-time on your LAN, with the guaranteee of no conflicts, consider buying a domain or using a reserved name like [.home.arpa](https://datatracker.ietf.org/doc/html/rfc8375))
+(**Note:** while I doubt my made up TLD will be registered for the global internet, it could still happen.
+Buying a domain or using a reserved name like [.home.arpa](https://datatracker.ietf.org/doc/html/rfc8375) is a safer idea.)

 The zone is working!